severian42/Mycomind-Daemon-Ollama-Mixture-of-Memory-RAG-Agents/README.md

 ## License

-This project is licensed under the terms specified in the original MoA repository.
-Please refer to the original source for detailed licensing information.
+This project is licensed under MIT.

 ---